tattali/QLAddict/README.md

 #### Create a new theme

-Add your `.css` file in lowercase title
+Add your `.css` file in lowercase title then create a pull request to share it with others

 ```bash
 open ~/Library/QuickLook/QLAddict.qlgenerator/Contents/Resources/themes/